raoulmillais/doccit/README.md

 custom css to the docco generated nodejs docs.
 * It might be nice to automate the fiddly clean way of setting up a gh-pages branch.
+* Read package.json for the license and autogenerate a license page.
+Add a config value to the doccitrc for non-nodejs projects.
+* Configurable project logo path in the doccitrc for displaying in the index on the organisation page.

 Implementation Notes
 --------------------

-* It must be runnable from both linux and windows build agents, so that rules out bash scripts, batch files, or Makefiles
+* It must be runnable from both linux and windows build agents, so that rules out bash scripts, batch files, or Makefiles.
 * It will presumably need some scratch / temp area for checking out the master and gh-pages branches and comitting / pushing.
-* I really don't want to add this into the rake scripts.
+That path should be configurable.
 * It will probably be written in nodejs or ruby as they have plenty of nice CLI support libraries, git and github wrappers and it's easy to test and shell out child processes.